sandhuharshdeepkaur/Hackerrank/README.md

 - HackerRank Matching developers with great companies.
 For Companies We are the market-leading technical interview platform to identify and hire developers wherever they are.

-<h3> Start Coding Practice from https://www.hackerrank.com/ here</h3>
+<h3> Start Coding Practice from here : https://www.hackerrank.com/</h3>